-LINKS Europe is a Dutch Stichting based in The Hague, and is part of the LINKS network established in 1997 to contribute to the peaceful resolution of conflicts and the process of transition in Europe’s neighbourhood.
+LINKS Europe is an independent, not-for-profit, think tank, based in The Hague, the City of Peace and Justice, and is part of the LINKS network established in London on 14 July 1997, to contribute to the peaceful resolution of conflicts and the process of transition in Europe's neighbourhood.

 LINKS Europe is a peace-building organisation.
 We support the quest for peace through Track 2 and Track 1.5 initiatives, including through dialogue and confidence-building.
 Our work is currently primarily focused on areas in the EU’s neighbourhood, with a particular emphasis on the South Caucasus.